miszkur/SelfSupervisedLearning/README.md

 ```

 Alternatively, you can use jupyter notebook, for example see `experiments/notebooks/direct_pred.ipynb`.
 Pretrained model will be saved in `saved_model` directory.
+There are models already available in those folders.
 For supervised fine tuning you can use `classification.ipynb`.